-The consolidated financial statements include the accounts of Vistaprint N.V., its wholly owned subsidiaries, and those entities in which we have a variable interest and are the primary beneficiary.
+The consolidated financial statements include the accounts of Vistaprint N.V., its wholly owned subsidiaries, and those entities in which we have a variable interest and we are the primary beneficiary.
 Intercompany balances and transactions have been eliminated.
-The consolidated financial statements also include the accounts of Albumprinter Holding B.V. and its subsidiaries (collectively, "Albumprinter") and Webs, Inc. ("Webs") from the date of each acquisition, both of which occurred in the second quarter.

 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles ("GAAP") for interim financial information and, accordingly, do not include all of the information and footnotes required by GAAP for complete financial statements.
 In our opinion, all adjustments, consisting primarily of normal recurring accruals, considered necessary for a fair presentation of the results of operations for the interim periods reported and of our financial condition as of the date of the interim balance sheet have been included.
-Operating results for the three and six months ended December 31, 2011 are not necessarily indicative of the results that may be expected for the year ending June 30, 2012 or for any other period.
+Operating results for the three and nine months ended March 31, 2012 are not necessarily indicative of the results that may be expected for the year ending June 30, 2012 or for any other period.
 The condensed consolidated balance sheet at June 30, 2011 has been derived from our audited consolidated financial statements at that date but does not include all of the information and footnotes required by GAAP for complete financial statements.
 These unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements for the year ended June 30, 2011 included in the our Annual Report on Form 10-K filed with the United States Securities and Exchange Commission (the "SEC").